MBirkmann/chocolatey/README.md

 </ul>

 <h2>Run install script</h2>
-To run the <a href="/install-script.ps1">install-script.ps1</a> launch the Windows PowerShell, navigate to the directory where the script lives and execute the script:
+<p>To run the <a href="/install-script.ps1">install-script.ps1</a> launch the Windows PowerShell, navigate to the directory where the script lives and execute the script:</p>

 <code>
 .\install-script.ps1 (enter)